-JD.com is one of the leader’s e-commerce platforms in China.
-JD sells a wide range of products that also includes cosmetics products, therefore it offers incredible opportunities to foreign brands that want to sell their cosmetics products in China.
+JD.com is one of the leading e-commerce platforms in the Chinese market.
+JD sells a wide range of products that also includes cosmetic products, therefore it offers incredible opportunities to foreign brands

 Jumei mainly provides consumers with cosmetics and luxury products.
 Every day, the platform recommends a dozen of popular cosmetics.
-The platform particularly welcomes foreign companies that are having great success with Chinese consumers.
+The platform particularly welcomes foreign companies that are having great success with Chinese citizens.

-Besides Tmall global e JD worldwide, Kaola is one of the best cross-border e-commerce platforms for cosmetic products.
+Besides Tmall global e JD worldwide, Kaola is one of the best cross-border e-commerce platforms for beauty products.

-Kaola is often considered by cosmetics and fashion brands as a choice to sell products in the Chinese market.
+Kaola is often considered by cosmetics and fashion brands as a choice to sell products in mainland China

 It provides international companies the opportunity to sell their products securely to Chinese consumers and is known for cost-effective and trustworthy products among shoppers since the platforms buy products directly from foreign companies.

-Most efficient way to gain in popularity with your cosmetics brand in China
+Most efficient ways to gain popularity with your cosmetics brand in China

 Chinese Website + SEO = improve the reputation of your Cosmetics Brands

-Having a Chinese website is essential for any company looking to do business in the country.
+Having a Chinese site is essential for any company looking to do business in the country.
 Reasons include that most of China’s population can’t speak English.
 Getting a Chinese website will also be key for your indexing on the Chinese search engine Baidu.
-Keep in mind that no matter how strong your brand awareness is at home when entering China as an outsider company it can get lost amongst all of those other businesses with their own loyal followings already built up there first – so getting good keywords early and keeping them updated through frequent content updates are essential!
+Keep in mind that no matter how strong your brand awareness is at home when entering China as an outsider company, it can get lost amongst all of those other businesses with their own loyal followings already built up their first – so getting good keywords early and keeping them updated through frequent content updates are essential!